kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/01_functions/01_concepts/02_domain-and-range/01_theory.md

 $f(x)=x^2+1$, allowing
 us to do computations such as $f(3)=3^2+1=10$.

-The _domain_ of $f$ is described by $-1 < x < 3.$ Written in set notation, we have ${D_f = (1,3).}$
+The _domain_ of $f$ is given by $-1 < x < 3.$ Written in set notation, we have ${D_f = (1,3).}$

 ## Domain of a function

-Domains should be specified when defining a function, as seen in the above example.
+We should specify the domain when defining a function, as seen in the above example.
 The reason for this could be due to context.
 For example, if $`x` represents the number of hours in a day we study, then an appropriate domain would be $`[0, 24].`